codebytes/kubernetes-resiliency/slides/Slides.md

 ### kube-controller-manager High Availability

 - Run multiple instances of kube-controller-manager.
-- Use leader election to ensure only one active controller-manager is running controllers at a time.
+- Use leader election to ensure only one active controller-manager runs controllers at a time.
 - Configure the `--leader-elect` flag for each kube-controller-manager instance.

 ---